-Elizabeth Woodward, Director of Forensic Accounting and Litigation Support, and Nick Lynch, Associate Director of Forensic Accounting and Litigation Support Services, recently presented on fraud risk considerations at the University of Kentucky’s National Conference on Equine Law.
+Elizabeth Woodward and Nick Lynch recently presented on fraud risk considerations at the University of Kentucky’s National Conference on Equine Law.
 They covered top 10 considerations specific for equine clients and operations:

 1. Horse farms are often controlled by high net worth absentee owners.
 Ensure proper controls are in place to mitigate fraud risk in their absence.